 In the last decade, air traffic has increased significantly creating challenges for security, as well as the flow of people, baggage and aircraft.
 Airports are heavily investing in smart technologies such as IoT, to overcome these challenges and improve their efficiency, and security.
 Several technologies such as facial recognition, smart check-in, and baggage tracking and connectivity permeate every modern airport.

 New trends have emerged in the last years that aim to improve the passenger experience, reducing the queues and the typical hassle of the passport check.
-In this article, we’ll cover eight of the latest trends in airport technology that we can see taking off in 2019.
+In this article, we’ll cover seven of the latest trends in airport technology that we can see taking off in 2019.